DavidBuchanan314/rabbit_r1_boot_notes/scripts/webusb/README.md

 The jailbreak itself is "tethered", meaning it does not persist between reboots.
 Everything stays in-memory, which makes it harder to brick your device etc. That said, this is a highly experimental tool, use at your own risk, bla bla bla.

-If you perform the [Post-Install](#Post-Install) steps, you can enable ADB persistently, giving you a non-root shell and the ability to install APKs, etc.
+If you perform the [Post-Install](#Post-Install) steps, you can enable ADB, giving you a more ergonomic (but non-root) shell and the ability to install APKs, etc.

 ### Credits